Skip to content

 What markup percentage tells you

-Markup percentage is the amount you add to cost, expressed as a fraction of that cost.
-If your item costs you 50 and you sell it for 75, the markup is 25 on a 50 base — a 50% markup.
+Markup percentage is the amount added to cost, expressed as a fraction of that cost.
+If an item costs 50 and sells for 75, the markup is 25 on a 50 base — a 50% markup.
 This is the most intuitive framing for pricing decisions in a cost-driven business.
-You know what you paid, you decide what to add, and the markup percentage is the single number that captures the relationship.
+The seller knows the cost, sets the amount added, and the markup percentage captures that relationship in a single number.

 How the math works